FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 4. Use in Flavors

-Cola acuminata seed extract is predominantly used in the beverage industry, particularly in cola-flavored drinks.
-It serves as a flavor enhancer and provides a characteristic bitterness and complexity.
-Typical use levels in beverages range from 50 to 200 ppm, with variations depending on the desired intensity and product formulation.
-The extract is stable under typical beverage processing conditions, including pasteurization and carbonation.
+Cola acuminata seed extract is widely used in the flavor industry, particularly in the formulation of cola-flavored beverages, confectionery, and bakery products.
+It serves as a key ingredient in creating the signature taste of cola drinks.
+Typical use levels in beverages range from 50 to 200 ppm, with variations depending on the desired intensity and product type.
+The extract is stable under typical processing conditions but may degrade under prolonged exposure to high temperatures or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature